 Still - there's a rare day when I get someone who wants to understand how I could possibly charge $70 or $80 for a small wallet?
 In-person retail is really the only time when I've encountered such questions ... online customers don't often take the time to engage in semantic debate over pricing via email.

 It's not that I don't think it's a fair question, it's that I think the metric that someone might use to come to that question might need some further examination.

 In my estimation, someone is really only looking at the pure cash outlay at purchase - $70 is not a small amount of money certainly, and one could do a lot of things with it.
 One might even argue they could buy a few wallets with that sum (likely without care towards country of origin?).
 So the thinking might be - I'd rather have a cheap wallet and use the extra $50 towards something that I value more.
 Totally fair.

 I don't know who to credit this to, but I heard a different metric for consumerism a while ago that I thought was interesting: cost per use.

 The idea, of course, is that hopefully there's a linear correlation with value and length of use.
 Kind of like a long-term investment.
 Can you buy something cheap from the internet and have it still last a long time?
 Do you derive enjoyment from quality items, even for things you only use or wear a few times?

-I started doing some math in my head, and I thought it was a fun enough exercise, that I thought I'd make a post to explore the metric based on some estimations for different things we use daily, comparing their costs against average useful life (per use).
+I started doing some math in my head, and I thought it was a fun enough exercise that I thought I'd make a post to explore the idea using some estimations for different things we use daily, comparing their costs against average useful life (per use).